Federal trial of Arbery’s killers is the first to ask: Was this 2020 attack motivated by racial hate?

 In Louisville, jury selection began last week in the trial of former officer Brett Hankison, charged with wanton endangerment in the botched apartment raid that led to the fatal police shooting of Breonna Taylor, a 26-year-old Black woman, in March 2020.
 He is the only person charged in the incident, though the accusations are not directly related to Taylor’s death.

-Former prosecutors said federal hate crime prosecutions require more legal firepower and greater expertise than other criminal cases, with increased coordination between U.S. attorneys and Justice’s civil rights division in Washington.
+Former prosecutors said federal hate-crime prosecutions require more legal firepower and greater expertise than other criminal cases, with increased coordination between U.S. attorneys and Justice’s civil rights division in Washington.

 Tara Lyons, the assistant U.S. attorney for the Southern District of Georgia, is collaborating in the Arbery case with two Washington-based career officials, Christopher Perras and Bobbi S. Bernstein, who have joined her in Georgia for the trial.
 Perras conducted much of the government’s questioning of potential jurors.